Social Media Basics | What is Social Media?

 - So you have this great space available to you, put it to good use and fill it up!
 Fill in all of your information, creating a bio and any additional information about your products or services that would be helpful for customers, like business hours, contact info, and location.
 Those should be obvious.
 Don’t forget to include links to your other websites and a profile picture.

 - The cool thing about Social Media basics is being able to directly communicate with other people using technology.
 Use the technology, don’t be it!
-Avoid coming off robotic and unnatural, simply talk as you would in your every day life.
+Avoid coming off robotic and unnatural, simply talk as you would in your everyday life.
 Don’t just make posts and updates, but reply to and ask your customers questions.
-Sticking to this tip with take you a long way.
+Sticking to this tip will take you a long way.

 - Another great tip is to share others’ content.
 Showing that you value other peoples’ opinions can say a lot to your customers and shows that you actually enjoy Social Media.
 It can also spark all kinds of conversation.
 It puts people a lot more at ease and inclined to add their opinion into the conversation.